- Campus Life

 Simply put: expert faculty and great location!

 Under the stewardship of a highly qualified faculty, we offer majors in French and Spanish, and serve the concentration needs for prospective teachers in the B.A./M.S.T. program.
-We also offer minor programs in French and Spanish; and a sequence of courses in German and linguistics.
-Moreover, courses in Arabic, Italian, Portuguese, and Russian are also offered occasionally.
+We also offer minor programs in French and Spanish.
+Beginning level courses (111/112) in Arabic, German, and Italian are also available.

 Enjoy the college's scenic surroundings Lake Champlain and the Adirondack Park plus its proximity to Montreal, Burlington, and Lake Placid.
 Would you like to practice your French?
 Enjoy a cultural and linguistic immersion day trip with classmates or on your own.
 Would you like to use your Spanish during spring break while helping others?
 Check out our faculty-led service learning global field trips!